vltr/middle/docs/usage.rst

 .. warning::

-    Declaring models using only ``typing`` hints will not enable support for keyword embed :ref:`validators <validating>`.
+    Declaring models using only ``typing`` hints annotations will not enable support for keyword embed :ref:`validators <validating>`.

-Declaring models, the chaotic way:
+Declaring models, the chaotic way (won't work on Python 3.5):

 .. code-block:: python